laurent22/joplin/readme/plugins.md

 ## Installing a plugin

-To install a plugin press the Install Plugin button within Tools > Options > Plugins and select the *.jpl file.
-Alternatively you can copy the *.jpl to your profile's `plugins` directory directory `~/.config/joplin-desktop/plugins` (This path might be different on your device - check at the top of the Options screen (Tools > Options)).
+To install a plugin press the Install Plugin button within the `Plugins` page of the Settings menu and select the *.jpl file.
+Alternatively you can copy the *.jpl to your profile's `plugins` directory directory `~/.config/joplin-desktop/plugins` (This path might be different on your device - check at the top of the `Options` page in Settings).
 The plugin will be automatically loaded and executed when you restart the application.
 You may need to check Joplin is not minimising to the system tray/notification area rather than fully closing.

 ## Managing Plugins

-Within the Joplin Plugins menu (Tools > Options > Plugins) you have the option to turn individual plugins on or off using the toggle control.
+Within the Joplin Plugins page you have the option to turn individual plugins on or off using the toggle control.
 After changing the state of a plugin Joplin must be restarted, you may need to check Joplin is not minimising to the system tray/notification area rather than fully closing.

 As the plugins integrate into the application itself, each plugin may have its own configuration options within Joplin and may be exectuted in a number of different ways.
 Ensure that you read the author's documentation fully to understand how each plugin is designed to be configured and used.

 ## Uninstalling plugins

-Within the Joplin Plugins menu (Tools > Options > Plugins) you can hit the 'Delete' button on a plugin and it will be removed from the list.
+Within the Joplin Plugins page you can hit the 'Delete' button on a plugin and it will be removed from the list.
 Joplin must be restarted for this to complete.
 You may need to check Joplin is not minimising to the system tray/notification area rather than fully closing.

 Alternatively you can simply remove *.jpl from the plugin directory (see Installing a plugin section).
 The change will be reflected on application restart.